-As this unprecedented religious formation year ended, we were very excited to receive many positive comments about the new Faith on Fire formation.
+As an unprecedented religious formation year ended in 2021, we were very excited to receive many positive comments about the new family model of formation that we instituted due to pandemic guidelines.
 Comments like: "We were able to have real discussions about our faith.
 We learned new prayers together, and we were able to connect over the Scripture readings.
 I learned quite a bit along with my children."

 These comments brought to our minds a statistic that was shared at a seminar we attended a few years ago.
 The seminar, presented by St. Mary's Press, was on why our young people are leaving the faith.
 (Going, Going, Gone, The Dynamics of Disaffiliation in Young Catholics, Saint Mary's Press).
 We learned that the average age a child decides to stay or leave the faith is now around 12-13 years of age!
 We began to pay particular attention to what was happening in our own parish.
 We noticed changes in our own religious education program: Students are disengaged, parents are exhausted, and volunteer catechists are hard to come by.
 We asked ourselves, "Were students sticking around after Confirmation?"
-Sadly, a majority were not actively engaged in their Catholic faith after being confirmed.
+Sadly, a majority are not actively engaged in their Catholic faith after being confirmed.